 These guys were responsible for such web artifacts as the Firefox browser, RSS and Reddit.
 You can find out more about them and others in their predicament in this article.

-So you want to play like these guys?
+So you want learn how to become a millionaire and hope to live and play like these guys one day?
 Before trying out to be like them, let’s hear what they have to say about their experiences:

 Quit School, Launch A Business And Become Rich